thejas-dev/Chat-Siris-v1/README.md

 ## Google Authentication

-Google Authentication for Authenticate ....
+Google Authentication for Safe and Fast Authentication....
 Automatic Registration of Account and Automatic Login..
-No need to Enter Crediential Every Time You ReEnter...
+No need to Enter Credientials Every Time...

 ## Media Sharing Feature